Grounding Natural Language to SQL Translation with Data-Based Self-Explanations: Preliminaries

 \subsection{NL2SQL models}

 \textbf{Seq2seq-based NL2SQL Models.} A Seq2seq-based NL2SQL model typically adheres to the encoder-decoder learning framework \cite{seq2seq14} to translate NL queries to the corresponding SQL queries.
 Given an input NL query $X = \{x_{1},x_{2},\cdots,x_{n}\}$ and a database schema $S=\left\langle T, C\right\rangle$ that consists of a set of tables $T$ and a set of corresponding columns $C$, the model uses an encoder to compute a contextual representation \textbf{c} by jointly embedding the NL query $X$ with schema $S$.
-Afterward, an auto-regressive decoder is used to compute a distribution $P(Y\mid\textbf{c})$ over the SQL programs $Y=(y_{1},\cdots,y_{\mid Y\mid})$.
+Afterward, an autoregressive decoder is used to calculate a distribution $P(Y\mid\textbf{c})$ over the SQL programs $Y=(y_{1},\cdots,y_{\mid Y\mid})$.

-\textbf{LLMs as NL2SQL Models.} In light of the recent advancements in LLMs, current research \cite{nitarshan22, aiwei23} endeavors to employ LLMs as NL2SQL models without fine-tuning.
-Given an NL query $X$ and a prompt $P$ as input, an LLM can be utilized to generate the corresponding SQL query $Y$.
-Depending on the prompting technique utilized, such as zero-shot, few-shot prompting, or in-context learning, the prompt $P$ can include text instructions \cite{aiwei23}, translation demonstrations \cite{SQL-PaLM23, DAILSQL23} or reasoning chains \cite{DINSQL23, Interleaving23}.
+\textbf{LLMs as NL2SQL Models.} In light of recent advancements in LLMs, current research \cite{nitarshan22, aiwei23} endeavors to employ LLMs as NL2SQL models without fine-tuning.
+Given an NL query $X$ and a prompt $P$ as input, an LLM can be utilized to generate the SQL query $Y$.
+Depending on the prompting technique utilized, such as zero-shot, few-shot prompting, or in-context learning, the prompt $P$ may include instructions \cite{aiwei23}, demonstrations \cite{SQL-PaLM23, DAILSQL23} or reasoning chains \cite{DINSQL23, Interleaving23}.